 ● Automation of the process of paying bills.
 Your bills are automatically extracted from your inbox, and the sums and account numbers are detected from PDF bills, so you just need to confirm the money transfer with one click.
 Then the transaction is sent to the payments endpoint of the bank with all the attributes completed automatically.

-● App for teaching kids to spend and save money.
+● App for teaching kids how to spend and save money.
 Instead of giving pocket money for the whole month, a parent can put this money in a separate account.
 Then the money gets distributed equally between each day of the month.
-Each day a kid gets a portion of this money on their account.
+Each day, the kid gets a portion of this money on their account.
 The money they don’t spend that day stays on their account and they can see how much they have saved up, for example, for buying a bicycle.

-These were just some of the ideas that illustrate the possibilities of Open Banking, but the list goes on.
+These were just some of the ideas that best answer the questions ‘what is open banking, and what are the possibilities?’, but the list goes on beyond that.
 Open banking lets you optimise accounting, monitor and predict cash flow, and so on.
 It’s now up to tech companies to turn this opportunity to their favour.

 Wise Guys FinTech by Swedbank